 The best way to find out if you have chlamydia is to have a sexual health check-up.

-- Women need to have an examination if a full check-up is being done but sometimes just a urine sample is enough.
+- Women may also need to have an examination if a full check-up is being done.

 How is chlamydia treated?